Green's function in general relativity: Harmonic analysis

 is considered, where $\bm{\xi}:=(\xi^0,\cdots,\xi^{n-1})$ is a coordinate vector in $\TMg$.
 Direct calculations show the function $u_\alpha(x,\theta)$ is a solution of the Poisson equation of

 When $\alpha=0$, $u_0(\xi,\theta)$ is a constant function and the equation is trivial.
 When $\alpha=-1$, we obtain the Laplace equation with $f_{-1}(\xi,\theta)=0$.
-The Laplace--Beltrami operator is a linear operator and the Poisson equation is an inhomogeneous equation concerning the Laplace--Beltrami operator; thus, the general solution $u(\xi,\theta)$ of any Poisson equation is given like
+The Laplace--Beltrami operator is a linear operator and the Poisson equation is an inhomogeneous equation concerning the Laplace--Beltrami operator; thus, the general solution $u(\xi,\theta)$ is given like